 High Levels: Medical marijuana has more CBD (the medicinal part) than THC (the intoxicating component).
 That means you might not get as high when taking medical marijuana as you would with recreational weed.
 That’s because people have found a way to extract CBD from the plant, but that does not guarantee 100% THC-free results.
 There’s still a tiny amount of THC in every medical marijuana dose, but most patients develop a tolerance after prolonged usage.

-Recommendation Requirement: You need a card to access medical marijuana, but that’s not a requirement for recreational users.
+Recommendation Requirement: You need a card to access medical marijuana.
+In states like Missouri, you may get your medical marijuana card from Elevate Holistics.
+However, an MMJ card is not a requirement for recreational users.
 With this permit, you can take weed in its edible form in public as long as you won’t drive after that.
 Still, federal law views marijuana as a restricted substance.
 That’s why you get a recommendation from your doctor instead of a prescription.

 Age Restrictions: Patients need to be over 18 years before they can apply for a marijuana card.
 Before that, a guardian gets the card on their behalf because dispensaries must check customer’s ages.
 However, you need to be 21 years or older to buy recreational marijuana.